 I immediately enjoyed talking to Megan.
 Shy, introverted, me has been known to come up with excuses to spread out messages and conversations over days, responding sporadically because socializing is hard for me, especially when it’s at a constant pace – but she and I were texting non-stop.

-Then we started talking on the phone, something I’ve always despised with a burning passion, but with her, it would be four hours later and I’d have spent all of it laughing until my sides hurt.
+Then we started talking on the phone, something I’ve always despised with a burning passion.
+With her, it would be four hours later and I’d have spent all of it laughing until my sides hurt.

 Extrovert meet introvert.
 I loved that she could talk like she did, it put me at ease.

-Deciding that neither one of us were serial killers we went on our first date.
+Deciding that neither one of us were serial killers we went on our first date a few days later.
 She was working two jobs and she drove over an hour to pick me up and we went to a bookstore where we talked about our love for reading and what books we had read and what authors we liked and then we went to dinner.

 Later, we were watching One Day At Time on Netflix and she fell asleep on my couch and it was the cutest thing ever.